saurabhsivakumar/saurabhsivakumar.github.io/_teaching/TA5.md

 location: "Saskatoon, Canada"
 ---

-Grading homework assignments and exams.
+Grading homework assignments and exams was my task as a reader for this course.
+But this was a unique opprtunity to work under the leadership of [Prof. D.Y.
+Peng] (https://en.wikipedia.org/wiki/Ding_Yu_Peng),the person who introduced the Peng-Robinson eqaution of state.